 What if I forget to give it?

 If you remember before bedtime, give the missed dose.
 You do not need to wake up a sleeping child to give a missed dose.
 Just give the next dose as usual.

 It can be dangerous to give too much desmopressin.

-If you think you may have given your child too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.

 Take the medicine container or packet with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

 Desmopressin can sometimes cause fluid retention.
 Early symptoms are swelling of the face, hands or feet, bad or prolonged headaches, drowsiness (feeling sleepy), unexplained weight gain, feeling sick (nausea) and being sick (vomiting).
 If your child has any of these symptoms, contact your doctor straight away.
 Do not give desmopressin again until your doctor says you can.

 If your child has a seizure (this is very unlikely) take them to hospital straight away or call for an ambulance, as this could be a symptom of serious fluid retention.
 Tell the doctor that your child has been taking desmopressin.

 If your child gets a blotchy red rash or swelling to the lips, face or tongue, they may be allergic to desmopressin.
 Contact your doctor straight away or call for an ambulance.